What is Medicare Advantage?

 Medicare Advantage Also Known as Part C

-Medicare Advantage plans are an alternative to Original Medicare, Part A and Part B. Instead of having Medicare benefits administered through the government-run program, beneficiaries can choose to get their coverage through a Medicare Advantage plan, available through private insurance companies that contract with Medicare (Government).
+Medicare Advantage plans are an alternative to Original Medicare, Part A and Part B. Instead of having Medicare benefits administered through the government-run program, beneficiaries can choose to get their coverage through a Medicare Advantage plan, available through private insurance companies that contract with Medicare.
 Medicare Advantage plans are different from Medicare Supplement plans.
 Some doctors refer to them as Medicare replacement plans or Medicare replacement insurance.
 These plans often have networks and some plans may require you to get referrals to see a specialist.

 In Nevada, some plans have $0 co-pays for Primary Doctors and low co-pays for Specialists.
 Some co-pays may come in for diagnostic imaging, hospital stay, and surgeries.